TypeScriptADK-TS

 .build();

-You can also combine wrapper functions with McpToolset for unsupported servers:
+Combine IQ AI's wrapper functions with McpToolset for external servers:

 import { McpAtp, McpToolset, AgentBuilder } from "@iqai/adk";